Lupus - Symptoms of lupus

 If you have SLE, you are most likely to experience joint pain in your hands and feet.
-You may find that the pain changes from one set of joints to another quite quickly.
+You may find the pain changes from one set of joints to another quite quickly.
 However, unlike some other conditions that affect the joints, SLE is unlikely to cause your joints to become permanently damaged or deformed.

-Other symptoms of SLE may include:
+Other features of SLE may include:

 - high temperature (fever) of 38C (100.4F) or above

 - swollen lymph glands (small, bean-shaped glands found throughout your body, including your neck, armpits and groin)

 hair loss (alopecia)